firehas123/Chat-Java/README.md

 ## Usage
 - Launch the server before connecting clients.
 - Open multiple instances of the client application to test real-time messaging.

-## Contributing
-Contributions are welcome.
-If you have improvements or bug fixes, please fork the repository and submit a pull request.

-## License
-This project is licensed under the MIT License - see the LICENSE file for more details.